OakNinja/MakeMeFish/README.md

 `fisher add oakninja/MakeMeFish@next-release`

+to get the latest version.

-to get the latest version
+it's also possible to get the previous version by running

+`fisher add oakninja/MakeMeFish@previous-version`

 ## Install manually